-It got me thinking about my recent visit to Rwanda.
+It got me thinking about my first visit to Rwanda.
 I arrived in this country that I knew nothing about, except that Rwanda had been through immense conflict with the genocide.
 It was a mass slaughter of Tutsi in Rwanda during the Rwandan Civil War, which had started in 1990.
 Directed by members of the Hutu majority government, during the 100-day period from 7 April to mid-July 1994, an estimated 500,000 to 1,000,000 Rwandans were killed.

 To comprehend that as I walked around the Kigali Genocide Memorial hit me in the heart like a freight train.
 I felt so heavy with sadness as to how humans can inflict so much pain and destruction on a fellow human being just because of their differences.

-Years on from that however, they have found such a resilient peace that has much to teach us.
+Years on from that, however, they have found such a resilient peace that has much to teach us.
 From those dark days, Rwanda has risen to a country that the rest of the world can learn from.

 It was on the streets of Kigali that I learnt the word Ubumuntu.
 Ubumuntu is a Kinyarwanda word that means “to be human,” carrying a similar meaning to the word Ubuntu.
 Ubumuntu is to be humane: to genuinely care about others, to be generous and kind, to show empathy, to be sympathetic to the plight of others, and to recognize the humanity of others.